 We often hear that customers are claiming goods because they are under warranty.
 However, this term is only used in the context of a voluntary guarantee for the quality of the goods.
 According to the Civil Code, sales in a shop are subject to the seller’s statutory liability for quality on acceptance and the consumer’s rights under defective performance.

-The time limits for exercising consumer rights only start from the date of delivery; in the case of a bricks-and-mortar shop, the date of purchase counts.
+The time limits for exercising consumer rights only start from the date of delivery; in the case of a bricks-and-mortar shop, it is the date of purchase that counts.

 Tip: In case of purchase on the e-shop, you have the right to withdraw from the contract within 14 days without giving any reason.

-If you are buying used goods (whether it is a car or a washing machine), there is a 24-month period for defects and claims.
+If you are buying second-hand goods (whether it is a car or a washing machine, for example), the 24-month period for the occurrence of defects and for claiming them also applies.
 However, the law allows you to reduce this period by up to half, i.e. 12 months.
 The reduced period of liability for defects must always be indicated on the proof of purchase.

 Tip: If the seller had indicated a reduction to 6 months, this would not be taken into account.
 The period must always be a minimum of 12 months.